 Follow our 10 Step Strategy to Market your Rural Business

 Marketing is much more than a logo and a leaflet and there are many definitions.
 As you will see from the image below marketing covers everything from your product (or service) right through to your processes and physical environment.
-Our 10 step strategy to market your rural business assumes that you are already working on most of these elements and are now focussing your time on how to promote your business.
+Our 10 step strategy to market your rural business assumes that you are already working on most of these elements and are now focusing your time on how to promote your business.

 So where do we start our 10 step strategy to market your rural business?